2023-10-22 16:00:39

 One of the study’s co-authors, Dr. Shaarna Shanmugavadivelia, points out that symptoms of this disease in children are often similar to other common conditions.
 With no screening tests currently available, public and professional awareness is crucial to ensure early diagnosis and treatment.

-The survey, which surveyed 1,000 adults, asked about their confidence in recognizing the signs and symptoms of cancer and which symptoms require medical attention.
+The survey, which surveyed 1,000 adults, asked regarding their confidence in recognizing the signs and symptoms of cancer and which symptoms require medical attention.
 On average, respondents identified only 11 of 42 classic symptoms.
 Less recognized symptoms include early or late puberty, developmental delay in infants, and slow growth.

-Nearly half of respondents (43%) indicated that‘they would wait three months or not consult a doctor at all for persistent or recurring sore throatshoarse voice or slow recovery after a bone or joint injury.
+Nearly half of respondents (43%) indicated that‘they would wait three months or not consult a doctor at all for persistent or recurring sore throatshoarse voice or slow recovery following a bone or joint injury.

 On the other hand, the most recognized symptoms include a mass or swelling in the pelvis, testicle or breast; blood in urine or stool; changes in moles; a mass or swelling in the chest wall or armpits; and weight loss.